-Recent approaches consist of Bayesian based and matrix factorization based methods~\cite{loncan2015hyperspectral,yokoya2017hyperspectral}.
+Recent approaches consist of Bayesian-based and matrix factorization-based methods~\cite{loncan2015hyperspectral,yokoya2017hyperspectral}.
 Bayesian approaches estimate the posterior distribution of the HR HSI given LR HSI and HR MSI.
 The unique framework of Bayesian offers a convenient way to regularize the solution space of HR HSI by employing a proper prior distribution such as Gaussian.
 Different methods vary according to the different prior distributions adopted.
 Wei \etal proposed a Bayesian Naive method~\cite{wei2014bayesian} based on the assumption that the representation coefficients of HR HSI follow a Gaussian distribution.
 However, this assumption does not always hold especially when the ground truth HR HSI contains complex textures.
-Instead of using Gaussian prior, dictionary based approaches solve the problem under the assumption that HR HSI is a linear combination of properly chosen over-complete dictionary and sparse coefficients~\cite{wei2015hyperspectral}.
+Instead of using Gaussian prior, dictionary-based approaches solve the problem under the assumption that HR HSI is a linear combination of properly chosen over-complete dictionary and sparse coefficients~\cite{wei2015hyperspectral}.
 Simoes \etal proposed HySure~\cite{simoes2015convex}, which takes into account both the spatial and spectral characteristics of the given data.
-This approach solves the problem through vector based total variation regularization.
+This approach solves the problem through vector-based total variation regularization.
 Akhtar \etal~\cite{akhtar2015bayesian} introduced a non-parametric Bayesian strategy to solve the HSI-SR problem.
 The method first learns a spectral dictionary from LR HSI under the Bayesian framework.
 Then it estimates the spatial coefficients of the HR MSI by Bayesian sparse coding.
 Eventually, the HR HSI is generated by combining the spatial dictionary with the spatial coefficients.
 However, the spectral information extracted from LR HSI may not be the optimal spectral bases for MSI, since MSI is not utilized during the optimization procedure.